CapsCode-Website/capscode/src/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/index.md

 ```

-NOTE: What is prebuild and postbuild ?
+>NOTE: What is prebuild and postbuild ?
+These are just the NPM commpands which you can configure as per your requirements in you package.json file.
+prebuild command runs before the build process and postbuild command run after the build process.
 ```js
 "prebuild": "echo I run before the build script", "build": "react-scripts build",